-HyFlex course delivery is a course design model that presents the components of hybrid learning in a flexible course structure that give students the option of attending sessions in the classroom, participating online, or doing both.
+HyFlex course delivery is a course design model that presents the components of hybrid learning in a flexible course structure that gives students the option of attending sessions in the classroom, participating online or doing both.
 These classes provide both students and faculty with a great deal of flexibility to adjust and adapt.

 eLearning Support staff will be working with faculty to provide support and resources for the tools you will be using.
 Please reach out to use with questions and request for assistance.

 Tools You Will Use

 Educause 7 Things You should Know About Series

 Blended On-Campus/Online Real-Time Classes: Lessons Learned from BSU’s Fall 2019 Pilot Project.

 On-campus students attended class in a traditional classroom and online students participated in real-time through Zoom technology.
 Lessons learned and feedback from students will help us refine and enhance this blended course format.
 See this video to learn more about the initiative.